krosac/Quantization_PJ2/README.md

 ```
 ILSVRC2012_val_00001110.JPEG is reference input from ImageNet ILSVRC2012 validation set.
 Please check preprossing method for your model, which is important to get correct evaluation result.

+YOLOv3 has mutiple output tensors.
+Specify them with "--output_tensor_names output_fx BiasAdd_58 BiasAdd_66".
+Replace tensor names with names in your model.